joesque/Spam-Mail/README.md

+# Spam Mail Classifier

-This project aims to build a machine learning model to classify emails as "spam" or "ham" (non-spam).
-It includes the following steps:
+This project aims to build a machine learning model to classify emails as "spam" or "ham" (non-spam). :shipit: It includes the following steps:

 **Data Loading and Preprocessing:**
 - Load labeled data (spam and ham messages) and clean it by handling missing values.